 - Webroom & Events

-OSA, On Shelf Availability
+OSA, On-Shelf Availability

-Most times, OOS is caused by a lack of demand planning based on consumer behavior.
-Thanks to the Sell Out & Consumers behavior data algorithms, this problem can be highly reduced by a closed collaboration between Retailer & Manufacturer.
+Most stocking issues arise due to a lack of demand planning based on consumer behavior.
+Thanks to “Sell Out & Consumer Behavior” data algorithms, this problem can be addressed through close collaboration between retailers and manufacturers.

 SOVI, Share of Visual Impact